-- Music, library, P.E. and Creative Movement enrich learning.
+- Music, library, and Creative Movement weekly.

 Toddlers learn new words every day.
 Language is an integral part of the classroom as our three teachers describe materials, read stories, and encourage verbalization.
 When ready, children learn letter sounds– the beginning of reading.
 Students are exposed to language in books and read alouds, objects, pictures, and conversation.

 Cognitive skills include pre-mathematical skills as problem solving, sequencing, grouping, number skills, and more.
-These skills are developed using engaging materials.
+These skills are developed using engaging materials

 Children learn to care for themselves by using child-sized materials.
 They pour from small pitchers, wipe tables with small sponges, serve snacks using small tongs, and more.
 In addition, our teachers work with families to determine a routine for toileting.
 Students learn to be independent with their hygiene like washing hands and blowing noses.